Slip And Fall

 If you or a loved one suffered an injury in a slip and fall accident on another's property, and you believe the property owner acted recklessly, you may be entitled to financial compensation.
 If you've been hurt in a fall, the Boston slip and fall lawyers of Crowe & Harris, LLP have the experience you need on your side.
 We believe you should not have to bear the burden of medical expenses or other damages following a slip and fall accident on unsafe premises.

-We can guide you through your options for seeking restitution from those responsible for your accident, as well as consult our full-time nurses.
+Our slip and fall lawyer in Boston can guide you through your options for seeking restitution from those responsible for your accident, and we can also consult our full-time nurses.
 Contact us online or call (617) 404-3417 for a free consultation.

 What Is the Responsibility of a Property Owner?